-Acrobatics is a genre which incorporates elements of gymnastics, jazz, balancing, and contortion.
-Some of the tricks taught in an acro class includes handstands, cartwheels, ariels, chest stands, elbow stands, and walkovers.
+Tricks and tumbles is a genre which incorporates elements of gymnastics, jazz, balancing, acrobatics and contortion.
+Some of the tricks taught in this class includes handstands, cartwheels, ariels, chest stands, elbow stands, and walkovers.
 The movements are performed gradually to emphasise gracefulness, body lines, and extensions.
 Acro adds depth to a dancer, providing them with more versatility.
 Strength and flexibility are key elements to ensure students develop the skills to master an acro dance trick and therefore there is a strong focus on strengthening techniques i order to assist the dancers.
 Our professional and experienced staff implement spotting techniques to ensure safety and confidence.
 At WSDA, we utilise Ezi Flex Mats to provide the children with safety and security whilst learning acrobatics dance tricks.

-You will engage in one acrobatics class per week.
+You will engage in one tricks and tumbles class per week.